dgikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_type - Write a script that prints the type of the file
 14. 13-symbolic_link - Create a symbolic link to /bin/ls, named __ls__.
 15. 14-copy_html - Create a script that copies all the HTML files from the current working directory to the parent of the working directory
 16. 100-lets_move - Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+17. 101-clean_emacs - script that deletes all files in the current working directory that end with the character ~